 Soil is a wonderful and amazing place!
 One of its many amazing functions is its ability to breathe with the earth, as it is a part of it.
-Think of the seasons and the change of temperatures.
+Think of the seasons and the change in temperatures.
 Could this be considered a kind of breath that takes place as our planet cycles through seasons with atmospheric pressures and temperatures changing?

 Plants need carbon to grow.
 The soil needs carbon as a part of its structure.
 Plants, including trees, grasses, and all the other kinds of plants, breathe carbon.
 With this breathing, carbon is then captured and stored in the soil.

 It is estimated that in a single handful of soil, BILLIONS and BILLIONS of lives exist that are living on a microscopic level.
-One of the many functions that these microorganisms have is to manage the carbon levels of our soil and create an environment where there can be more carbon stored in the soils — as well as helping prepare the soil for deeper root penetration.
+One of the many functions that these microorganisms have is to manage the carbon levels of our soil and create an environment where there can be more carbon stored in the soil — as well as help prepare the soil for deeper root penetration.
 And this is just one among many other truly amazing functions that the soil has.

 Making the most of what we have

 Land is expensive.
 If we can increase the amount of volume that we farm by increasing the amount of soil depth that our grasses and pastures have access to, then we can make our farms more adaptable to climate change and any struggles that may come in the future.
-As well as bFarms will also become more profitable by farming more of the land.

 Improved water storage